Quick Banana Bread Recipe

 If you’re looking for a fast and delicious way to use up your overripe bananas, this is the recipe for you.
-This quick banana bread recipe uses a special technique that brings out all of the sweet juicy goodness from your bananas resulting in an extra moist loaf with incredible flavor!
+This quick banana bread recipe uses a special technique that brings out all of the sweet, juicy goodness from your bananas, resulting in an extra-moist loaf with incredible flavor!
+Whether you serve it warm with a pat of butter or enjoy a slice with your morning coffee, it’s pure comfort baked into every bite.

-Then the article talks about banana juice.
+The article then discusses banana juice.
 Cook’s Illustrated instructs the reader to microwave bananas to extract the juice, strain it, and then reduce it.

-I like to take shortcuts, so I just microwave my bananas and pour the juice first into the batter, then add the bananas themselves.
+I like to take shortcuts, so I microwave my bananas and pour the juice into the batter first, then add the bananas.

 Let’s take a quick peek at how to make banana bread using banana “juice.”